 If Ethiopia carries out its current energy development plans, the country will soon be more than 95% dependent on hydropower.
 Extreme hydro dependence leaves Ethiopia's power sector vulnerable to drought, an increasingly risky scenario due to climate change.
 Falling reservoir levels will affect Ethiopian electricity consumers and export revenues.
-In 2003, Ethiopia's power supply was held hostage by severe drought, forcing sudden and severe power cuts which lasted six months.
-Power cuts of 15 hours twice a week were estimated to cost \$200 million in economic output.
-In May and September 2008, Ethiopia again experienced costly power cuts due to low water levels - an experience which will likely become more frequent and pronounced in the future.
-The low levels were exacerbated by increased evaporation rates, something that could become more worrisome across Ethiopia with climate change impacts.
+In 2003, Ethiopia's power supply was held hostage by severe drought, forcing power cuts that lasted six months.
+Power cuts of 15 hours twice a week were estimated to cost \$200m in economic output.
+In May and September 2008, Ethiopia again experienced costly power cuts due to low water levels - a problem that will likely become more frequent and pronounced in the future.
+The low levels were exacerbated by increased evaporation rates, something that could become more worrisome across Ethiopia due to climate change.

 "The diversification of energy sources is essential in order to ensure a sustainable energy supply," wrote one EEPCo expert.
 If Ethiopia wants to protect its energy investments, it should do all it can to minimize risks.
-Energy projects which are more resilient to hydrological changes should be prioritized.
-Hydrological modeling of drought risks and predicted climate change impacts would help the government understand whether hydro-investments today will be costeffective 20 years from now and beyond.
-No analyses of drought and climate change impacts have been undertaken for the Gibe III project, nor for Ethiopia's electricity sector.
+Energy projects that are more resilient to hydrological changes should be prioritized.
+Hydrological modeling of drought risks and predicted climate change impacts would help the government understand whether hydro investments today will be cost-effective 20 years from now and beyond.
+No analyses of drought and climate change impacts have been undertaken for the Gibe 3 project, nor for Ethiopia's electricity sector.